 1. When Do Cherry Blossoms Bloom in Tokyo 2024?

 Tokyo Cherry Blossom Season is a highlight in Tokyo every spring and refers to the season when the cherry blossom tree in Tokyo blooms from late March to early April.
 The Tokyo Sakura season usually lasts for about a week.
-According to the Japan Meteorological Observatory and the Japan Sakura Forecast 2023, the cherry blossom Tokyo 2024 dates may be from March 20 to April 3, but it may vary according to weather changes.
+According to the Japan Meteorological Corporation cherry blossom forecast 2024 and the Japan Sakura Forecast 2023, the cherry blossom Tokyo 2024 dates may be from March 23 to March 30, but it may vary according to weather changes.
 If you miss the full blooming date of the Sakura in Tokyo, you are suggested to take the transportation of 1-day Trip from Tokyo Directly to Mt.
 Fuji to enjoy the Mount Fuji cherry blossoms as according to the related prediction, early April is the best time to see Sakura in Mt.
 Fuji, and you are more likely to catch the hanami festival there.
-To maximize your chance of viewing the best Tokyo cherry blossoms in 2024, contact us now to make a perfectly private itinerary for your Tokyo spring tour.

 2. How to Celebrate the Tokyo Sakura Season?